Node.js TCP/IP Networking: OS Sockets & Ports

 -> ARP for 192.0.2.40

-The source address likely comes from the same interface.
-ARP resolves the peer's link-layer address, assuming the cache lacks a usable entry.
+-> frame leaves wlan0 or eth0The source address likely comes from the same interface.
+ARP resolves the peer's link-layer address if the cache does not already have a usable entry.
 The frame leaves the host through the selected interface.
 The peer's kernel receives it and matches it to a listening or connected socket.

-For a remote destination, route lookup usually selects a gateway:
+For a remote destination, route lookup usually selects a gateway -

 192.0.2.10:random -> 203.0.113.20:3000